NeueDarshan/simple_ConTeXt/README.md

 ## Citations

 We provide some support for citations, in the new MkIV style.
-(For reference, see the manual 'Bibliographies: The ConTeXt Way' (a.k.a.
+(For reference, see the manual 'Bibliographies: The ConTeXt Way' (a.k.a. `mkiv- publications.pdf`)).
-`mkiv-publications.pdf`)).
 We can parse bibliographic databases in the traditional BibTeX format, as well as in the Lua and XML formats.
+Handling the BibTeX is a must given its ubiquity, but I find Lua and XML to be interesting alternative data formats.
+So I make sure to support them too.

 As a quick intro/example, suppose the file `example.bib` looks like

 ```
 @book{foo-bar,